Immolare/artist-image-generator/README.txt

 == Installation ==
 ### Install the plugin

-The Artist Image Generator plugin\'s installation is easy :
+The Artist Image Generator plugin's installation is easy :

-- Search the Artist Image Generator plugin in the Wordpress extensions library and click \"Install\"
+- Search the Artist Image Generator plugin in the Wordpress extensions library and click "Install"
-- Or download the zip archive file and upload it through the \"upload plugin\" tools
+- Or download the zip archive file and upload it through the "upload plugin" tools
-- Click on \"Activate\" and the plugin is ready to configure
+- Click on "Activate" and the plugin is ready to configure

 Globally install and activate the plugin like any other Wordpress extension.
-Then click on the \"Settings\" page link under the plugin name.
+Then click on the "Settings" page link under the plugin name.
 The plugin is available in the Wordpress menu.
 Click under **Media Library > Image Generator > Settings tab** to configure.

 ### Configure the plugin

 The plugin use an artificial intelligence called **DALL·E 2**, a tier service provided by OpenAI.
 To use it, you have to **generate a OpenAI API Key**.
-Don\'t worry, its easy !
+Don't worry, its easy !

-Once you are on the plugin\'s \"Settings\" tab, you\'ll have all the instructions to create an OpenAI API key :
+Once you are on the plugin's "Settings" tab, you'll have all the instructions to create an OpenAI API key :

 - Sign up / Log in into OpenAI developer portail : https://openai.com/api/
 - In **User > View API keys, create a new secret key** : https://platform.openai.com/account/api-keys
 - Copy and paste the new secret key in the **OPENAI_API_KEY** field.
-- Press \"Save changes\" and **you are ready to use the plugin**.
+- Press "Save changes" and **you are ready to use the plugin**.